10 key points of the

 Landlords will only be able to increase rent once a year.
 This will require a Section notice and will have to be provided with two months’ notice.
 If a tenant feels the amount is unfair, they will be able to challenge this at a tribunal.

-In addition, landlords will have to advertise a rate and stick to it.
+In addition, landlords will have to advertise a rate and stick to it, with the bill making it illegal for landlords or agents to ask for or accept rent offers above the advertised price.
 This means an end to ‘bidding wars’ so renters won’t have to compete with others willing to bid higher.

 4. Introducing a Private Rented Sector Ombudsman